Separable Convex Optimization with Nested Lower and Upper Constraints: Concluding Remarks

 \section{Concluding Remarks}

 In this article, we have highlighted the importance of the RAP--NC, which is a problem connected with a wide range of applications in production and transportation optimization, portfolio management, sampling optimization, telecommunications and machine learning.
-To solve this problem, we proposed a new type of decomposition method, based on monotonicity principles coupled with divide-and-conquer, leading to complexity breakthroughs for a variety of objectives (linear, quadratic, and convex), with continuous or integer variables, and to the first known strongly polynomial algorithm for the quadratic integer RAP--NC.
+To solve this problem, we proposed a decomposition algorithm, based on monotonicity principles coupled with divide-and-conquer, leading to new complexity breakthroughs for a variety of objectives (linear, quadratic, and convex), with continuous or integer variables, and to the first known strongly polynomial algorithm for the quadratic integer RAP--NC.
 In terms of practical performance, the algorithm matches the best dedicated (flow-based) algorithm for the linear case, outperforms general-purpose solvers by several orders of magnitude in the convex case, and opens interesting perspectives of algorithmic improvements for the SVOREX problem in machine learning.

-This algorithm is unique and is not based on classical greedy steps and scaling, or on flow propagation techniques.
-Its main principles are different, built upon the specific structure of the problem and some critical monotonicity properties.
-It is an important research question to see how far this kind of decomposition can be generalized to other problems and solved with similar algorithm principles.
-The RAP-NC problem is a simple case of the intersection of two polymatroids, which satisfies a proximity theorem between continuous and integer solutions, and which can be solved in linearithmic time (a complexity which is well below other algorithms for problems corresponding to the intersection of two polymatroids, e.g., matching).
-It is easy to see that our approach can be immediately generalized to several other convex resource allocation problems where, e.g., the constraints follow a TREE of lower \emph{and upper} constraints \citep{Hochbaum1994}.
-Other optimization problems related to PERT (Program Evaluation and Review Technique) are likely to exhibit similar monotonicity properties as a function of time constraints or budget bounds, and we should investigate how to decompose efficiently their variables and constraints while maintaining a low computational complexity.
+The algorithm can be seen as a generalization of the method of \cite{Vidal2014a}, with some fundamental differences related to the number and the nature of the subproblems.
+It is not based on classical greedy steps and scaling, or on flow propagation techniques, often exploited for this problem family.
+It is an important research question to see how far this decomposition technique can be generalized.
+In particular, the approach can very likely be extended to the resource allocation problem with a TREE of lower \emph{and upper} constraints \citep{Hochbaum1994}.
+Other optimization problems related to PERT (Program Evaluation and Review Technique) may exhibit monotonicity properties as a function of time constraints or budget bounds, and we should investigate how to decompose efficiently their variables and constraints while maintaining a low computational complexity.
 Similarly, extended formulations involving the intersection of two or more RAP--NC type of constraint polytopes deserve a closer look.
 These are all open important research directions which can be explored in the near future.